-- Currently, Southeast Tech leverages business representatives for service on its Board of Directors, Advisory Board, and Advisory Committees for specific program areas.
+- Southeast Tech leverages business representatives for service on the Sioux Falls School Board, Southeast Tech Council, and Program Advisory Committees for specific program areas.
 However, some regional leaders feel that it is difficult to sustain high levels of employer participation in these groups, especially on committees that inform curriculum development.
 A number of stakeholders proposed the use of more ad hoc, short-term Task Forces to inform program and curriculum development. - An initial step towards optimizing Southeast Tech's relationships with business people will be to fully assess and catalogue all existing formal and informal relationships between the school and area companies.
-The inventory should include companies participating as programdevelopment advisors, Advisory Board and Committee members, and those committing resources to the Institute. - Southeast Tech should then outreach to existing and potential business partners to assess their preference for sustainable engagement with the college.
+The inventory should include companies participating as programdevelopment advisors, Advisory Board and Committee members, and those committing resources to the Institute. - Southeast Tech will reach out to existing and potential business partners to assess their preference for sustainable engagement with the Institute.
 This should also include working with the Sioux Falls Development Foundation and Sioux Falls Chamber as key conduits to private sector leaders.
-The current Southeast Tech Advisory Board should be leveraged in these discussions and decisions.
+The current Southeast Tech Council should be leveraged in these discussions and decisions.
 Based on this feedback, a process and protocol should be established to formalize sustainable private-sector partnerships for all Southeast Tech departments.
 These could even be program-specific if necessary.

-To best sustain the chosen business partnership model, Southeast Tech should consider creating a top-level Administrative position to develop and coordinate Business Relationships.
+- Partnerships with private sector entities and representatives should go beyond the provision of resources and participation in curriculum development and enhancement.
+Business partners should also be encouraged to help promote Southeast Tech, communicate the value and importance of the Institute, and improve its image among colleagues and formal and informal professional networks. - Southeast Tech faculty can be an important resource for private sector relationship-building.
+Performance and accountability measures could be applied to faculty assessments that incorporate connections made with regional businesses.
+To support this mandate, Southeast Tech could provide compensated time every week or month for faculty to connect with businesses that hire Institute graduates and build relationships with employers.
+Through this outreach, faculty could add further value by building bridges between potential private-sector funders and the Southeast Tech Foundation. - To best sustain the chosen business partnership model, Southeast Tech should consider creating a top-level Administrative position to develop and coordinate Business Relationships.
 The position would be principally responsible for ensuring the Institute's partnerships with Sioux Falls area businesses are strong and sustainable.
 To inform ongoing outreach and relationships with companies in the region, the administrator would manage a database of Sioux Falls areas employers categorized by business sector.
 He or she would also regularly communicate with business volunteers to ensure that formal relationships with company representatives and the Institute are as productive as possible.
+Consideration could also be given to expanding the role of the administrator to serve as an Institutional Effectiveness Officer.

-3.1.2 Formalize a mechanism to regularly communicate with Pre-K to 12 administrators and faculty.
+3.1.2 Formalize a mechanism to regularly communicate with local and regional school districts.